Home > Blog > Capability of the PCB Surface Mount Plant

 -Very Small Outline Package (VSOP) - One of the smallest packages with a spacing of 0.4, 0.5, or 0.65 mm.

 These are just the most common packages, but it appears that there are many different types and sizes.
-However, the standard reduces that number in order to create the printed circuit board manufacturing easier with automation.
-Sometimes it is possible that a custom design will require a specific method of manufacturing.
+However, the standard reduces that number to create the printed circuit board manufacturing easier with automation.
+Sometimes a custom design may require a specific method of manufacturing.

 Component Placement